Mueang Uthong: Excavation and finds

-Higham states, Radiocarbon determinations from the sites of U-Thong suggest that the transition into complex state societies in the area took place between about 300-600 AD.
+Higham reports that radiocarbon determinations from the U Thong sites suggest that the transition into complex state societies in the area took place between about 300–600 AD.
 A copper inscription from the mid-7th century states, "Sri Harshavarman, grandson of Ishanavarman, having expanded his sphere of glory, obtained the lion throne through regular succession," and mentions gifts to a linga.
 The site includes a moat, 1,690 by 840 m, and the Pra Paton caitya.
+That copper plate, K. 964, was recovered from the ancient moat and is now in the U Thong National Museum.